Is car leasing worth it? Use these 5 decision-making factors to find out

 - You won’t own the asset at any point

 Luckily, car finance is flexible, and three agreements are popular among British drivers: personal contract hire, personal contract purchase and hire purchase.

 Personal contract hire (PCH)

-Personal contract hire is for leasers only; there’s no option to buy the vehicle at the end of your contract, you have to hand it back.
-If you know you aren’t interested in owning the car, this agreement is for you.
+Personal contract hire is for leasers only; there’s no option to buy the vehicle at the end of your contract; you have to hand it back.
+If you know you aren’t interested in owning a car, this agreement is for you.

 Personal contract purchase (PCP)

 The most flexible lease contract available, personal contract purchase, allows you to hand the car back or buy it with an optional balloon payment.
 This contract is ideal for people who want to keep their options open.

 Further reading: What is personal contract purchase and how does it work?